superpi15/hls_nn_exp/README.md

 # hls_nn_exp
-This repository shows experiment on kernel integration of customized or off-shelf kernel targeting for NN classifier
+This repository shows experiment on kernel integration of customized or off-shelf kernel, targeting NN classifier